Sceloporus uniformis

 Sceloporus uniformis, also known as the yellow-backed spiny lizard, is a reptile of the family Phrynosomatidae.
-It is native to the Mojave and Great Basin deserts.
+It is native to the Mojave, Great Basin, and San Joaquin deserts.
 Until recently, it was considered to be a subspecies of Sceloporus magister.

 Taxonomy

 Sceloporus uniformis was originally described as a subspecies of Sceloporus magister in 1955.
 In 2006, genetic analysis revealed that S. uniformis is sufficiently distinct to merit classification as its own species.

 Description

 S. uniformis is a large robust lizard, and adults can grow to 5.5 inches in body length (snout-to-vent), with a tail slightly longer than the body.
 Color is brown or tan with yellow and black dorsal stripes or mottling and a black collar on the sides of the neck.

 Males are larger than females, and have a swollen tail base, enlarged postanal scales and femoral pores, and bluish markings on the throat and belly.
 Females have a pale throat and underbelly, with faint or no blue markings.
 The head of a female may be orange or reddish in the breeding season.